Ethanol: Grades of ethanol

-Denatured alcohol

 Pure ethanol and alcoholic beverages are heavily taxed as psychoactive drugs, but ethanol has many uses that do not involve its consumption.
 To relieve the tax burden on these uses, most jurisdictions waive the tax when an agent has been added to the ethanol to render it unfit to drink.
 These include bittering agents such as denatonium benzoate and toxins such as methanol, naphtha, and pyridine.
 Products of this kind are called denatured alcohol.

-Absolute alcohol

 Absolute or anhydrous alcohol refers to ethanol with a low water content.
 There are various grades with maximum water contents ranging from 1% to a few parts per million (ppm).
 If azeotropic distillation is used to remove water, it will contain trace amounts of the material separation agent (e.g. benzene).
 Absolute alcohol is not intended for human consumption.
 Absolute ethanol is used as a solvent for laboratory and industrial applications, where water will react with other chemicals, and as fuel alcohol.
 Spectroscopic ethanol is an absolute ethanol with a low absorbance in ultraviolet and visible light, fit for use as a solvent in ultraviolet-visible spectroscopy.
 Pure ethanol is classed as 200 proof in the US, equivalent to 175 degrees proof in the UK system.

-Rectified spirits

 Rectified spirit, an azeotropic composition of 96% ethanol containing 4% water, is used instead of anhydrous ethanol for various purposes.
 Spirits of wine are about 94% ethanol (188 proof).
 The impurities are different from those in 95% (190 proof) laboratory ethanol.